-Q: Does the PhAMA Code apply to the promotion and marketing of generic ethical products?

-A: Yes, if these products are marketed by PhAMA member companies.
+- Q. Does the PhAMA Code apply to the promotion and marketing of generic ethical products? - A. Yes, if these products are marketed by PhAMA member companies.
 Non PhAMA members however are encouraged to voluntarily comply with the PhAMA Code.

-Note: This is addressed in Article 1.2 of the Provision of the Code.

-3. Disease Awareness Campaigns $(\underline{\uparrow})$
+3 Disease Awareness Campaigns

-Q: How do we manage the display of the product posters/disease awareness posters once it is handed over to the healthcare professionals?

-A: Product Posters/disease awareness posters are to be printed with the wording 'Only for healthcare professionals, to be displayed within the consultation room'.
+- Q Does the PhAMA Code cover public disease awareness campaigns? - A. The PhAMA Code covers interactions with healthcare professionals, medical institution and patient organisation, and the promotion of pharmaceutical products.
+A public disease awareness campaign targeted at the public must not promote specific pharmaceutical products.
+Whilst not covered by the PhAMA Code, disease awareness campaigns must of course comply with local laws, regulations, and /or codes.
+This is addressed in section 1.2 of the Provision of the Code. - Q. How do we manage the display of the product posters/disease awareness posters once it is handed over to the healthcare professionals? - A. Product Posters/disease awareness posters are to be printed with the wording 'Only for healthcare professionals, to be displayed within the consultation room'. - Q. Can we do product branding on disease awareness posters? - A: No

-4. Over-The-Counter Medication Products (↑)
+4 Over The Counter Medication Products --

-4.1.
-Q: Are there self-regulatory Codes of practice relating to the promotion of OTC products?
-Where can I find information on this?

-A: Yes, there are self-regulatory Codes of practice on the promotion of OTC products.
+- Q. Are there self-regulatory codes of practice relating to the promotion of OTC products?
+Where can I find information on this? - A. Yes, there are self-regulatory codes of practice on the promotion of OTC products.
 This is addressed in a separate guidance book covering the promotion of OTC products.

-Note: This is addressed in Article 1 of the Provision of the Code.

-4.2.
-Q: Does the PhAMA Code apply to the promotion and marketing of OTC products that may also be prescribed by healthcare professionals?

-A: No. The PhAMA Code only applies to the promotion of pharmaceutical products intended to be used on the prescription of, or under the supervision of, a healthcare professional.
+This is addressed in section 1 of the Provision of the Code. - Q. Does the PhAMA Code apply to the promotion and marketing of OTC products that may also be prescribed by healthcare professionals? - A. No. The PhAMA Code only applies to the promotion of pharmaceutical products intended to be used on the prescription of, or under the supervision of, a healthcare professional.
 However, member companies are encouraged to embrace the general principles regarding any interactions with healthcare professionals outlined in the PhAMA Code, irrespective of the kind of the product they are promoting.

-Note: This is addressed in Article 1 of the Provision of the Code.
+This is addressed in section 1 of the Provision of the Code.

-5. Pricing and Terms of Trade (个)
+5 Pricing and Terms of Trade